 Theory development in both molecular evolution and macroecology are based on the mathematics of long-term stationarity, thus assuming that the systems they describe are in steady state.
 This feature of all theories derives both from the mathematical simplicity of stationarity and the unusual, albeit short-term, global stability observed during the formative period of the study of ecology.
 As a result the study of biodiversity as non-stationary phenomenon has been limited by a lack of conceptual tools for describing alternate, non-steady states and a lack of hypotheses to test for the causes and consequences of non-stationarity.

-Theoretical advances in both population genetics/phylogenetics and ecology share a common mathematical core and neutral or null models in both fields both seek to provide idealized descriptions of systems free of additional complicating mechanisms.
+Theoretical advances in both population genetics/phylogenetics and ecology share a common mathematical core and neutral or null models in both fields seek to provide idealized descriptions of systems free of additional complicating mechanisms.
 In the case of population genetics theory departures from these idealizations can be seen as evidence for violations of the core theoretical assumptions of the model, such as selective neutrality, constant population size, etc. In the case of mechanistically simplified and idealized ecological theories, departures from theoretical predications again represent a violation of the simplifying assumptions of the theory, indicating the importance of potential mechanisms such as biotic interactions and habitat filtering (J. Harte 2011).
 As such, departures from mechanistically idealized population genetic and ecological theories can be more informative than conformation to those theories.
 Combining the insights from both theoretical perspectives can shed light on the mechanistic reasons for departures from steady state.

 We posit that two primary classes of non-steady state exist and can be better understood by combining comparative population and phylogenetic insights across multiple species and ecological theory.
-The first occurs when a biological assemblage is undergoing succession following disturbance or formation of new habitat; in this case populations of most species in the community and species composition itself will be in flux due to the stochasticity of immigration and small population sizes.
+The first class of non-steady state occurs when a biological assemblage is undergoing succession following disturbance or formation of new habitat; in this case populations of most species in the community and species composition itself will be in flux due to the stochasticity of immigration and small population sizes.
 In such a situation the assemblage may be expected to eventually converge on a steady state.
 Recovery from disturbance, range expansion following climate change and primary succession are all potential examples of such non-steady state.
 The second case occurs when novel mechanisms actively drive an assemblage away from steady state; such mechanisms could include escalatory species interactions or rapid diversification and adaptation in the face of newfound selective pressures.
 In both cases idealized ecological theory should fail to predict the static biodiversity patterns of the system and departures from population genetic theory should indicate what demographic dynamics are associated with the failure of ecological theory.
 This perspective immediately begs the question of how many species must have population-level dynamics out of molecular steady state for there to be a detectable signal of the entire community deviating from ecological steady state.
 We will explore this question using simulation to not only evaluate how many species deviating from molecular steady state are needed, but also whether the population dynamics of common or rare species are more influential to deviation from ecological theory.

 Understanding the ecological basis for different evolutionary outcomes could prove more challenging because the ecological conditions of the present do not necessarily represent the conditions of the past (when selection, divergence or diversification began).
-However, combining ecological and molecular theory with time perspectives provided by the fossil record or chronosequences may provide a solution.
+However, combining ecological and molecular genetic theory with time perspectives provided by the fossil record or chronosequences may provide a solution.
 These study systems can provide snap shots of both ecological patterns (species composition and interactions) as well as their evolution through phylogenetic, landscape genetics on chronosequences and ancient DNA analysis.